Product Guide - Care & Maintenance

 Cleaning

-• Let the piece air dry completely before use.
+4. Allow the furniture to air dry completely before use.

 Weathering